Complete Guide to Instagram Verification

 Full Feature Articles

 Local sites are eligible as long as they’re quality sites.
 International sites are great too!
 Niche-specific sites are advantageous.
 Example: If you are a photographer and you have coverage on photography media and news sites.
 It is possible to purchase a set of ten articles on notable and reliable sites by working with high-end marketing agencies.
 At Fresh Engagements, we can help clients with high-quality publications too.
-For more details, kindly email us at email@example.com.
-Additionally, it must be noted – you can always pitch your story to different publications from HuffPost to the New York Times – and if you’re lucky, they may publish about you.
+For more details, kindly email us at firstname.lastname@example.org.
+Additionally, it’s good to note – you can always pitch your story to different publications from HuffPost to the New York Times – and if you’re lucky, they may publish about you.

 Google Knowledge Panel

 And there you go.
 Now, you know what type of articles count and which ones add no value!
+We hope you found some value in our guide to Instagram verification.
 Confused about where to start with your publication requirements?
-Contact us today via firstname.lastname@example.org, and we will be able to help.
+Contact us today via email@example.com, and we will be able to help.
 Already got the articles are not able to get verified via in-app submissions?
 We can help!
-Checkout our verification service here.
+Check out our Instagram, Facebook, Twitter & Tiktok verification services.